 Foods that cause constipation

-If constipation affects you regularly, an important thing to look at is your diet.
-Not drinking enough fluid and not eating enough fibre are common culprits.
-Particular foods that cause constipation include:
+If constipation affects you regularly, it’s important to look at your diet.
+Not drinking enough fluid and/or not eating enough fibre are common culprits.
+Particular foods that may cause constipation include:

 - Red meat

 - Dairy products

 - Refined sugars in products such as fizzy drinks and desserts

 - Iron-rich foods such as liver and shellfish

 A healthy balanced diet, rich in fibre can help reduce constipation but most of us aren’t eating the right kinds of foods that offer us this.
 A high fibre food supplement can feed the gut bacteria in the gut and help bridge that gap.

 Some people find that laxatives are helpful constipation remedies.
 But they don’t work well for everyone.
 If used repeatedly, they can make your bowels less able to function effectively on their own.
 A quick fix doesn’t solve the root cause.